brekk/ljs/CONTRIBUTING.md

 ## Contributing

+_Disclaimer:_ As this project is a fork of an existing (seemingly [unmaintained](https://github.com/phadej/ljs/pulse)) [library](https://github.com/phadej/ljs), the direction has changed slightly.

+In the spirit of the original [CONTRIBUTING.md](https://github.com/phadej/ljs/blob/master/CONTRIBUTING.md):

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style (as maintained by eslint).
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code.
-Make a pull request, but don't commit `README.md`!